 “Confidentiality” is a big word.
 I use age appropriate language to explain privacy and protected communication.
 Clients are also given a description of Office Policies fully explaining confidentiality.

 Records are never shared with anyone, unless permission has been granted to do so or legally required.
 Sometimes collaboration with other professionals is necessary to provide the best treatment, and it is standard practice to share only the relevant information.

 Situations in which confidentiality must be broken include:

-- A client discloses something that indicates the possibility of a situation in which someone could be harmed.
+- A client indicates that someone could be harmed.

 - A client indicates he/she has intentions of harming him/herself or others.

 - The court issues a subpoena for a trial requiring documentation.

 Confidentiality sometimes gets a little tricky.
 Parents often want to know what is happening and what the child is expressing during counseling.
 You need to know that my responsibility is to protect the rights of the child I am working with, which requires that the specifics of the sessions not be discussed with the parents.

 That does not mean that parents are left out of the therapy process.
 I am free to discuss broad themes and general areas of concern during parent consultations, but not what is said or done as part of the play.
-Thanks for helping me keep your child’s right protected.
+Thanks for helping me keep your child's rights protected.

 Do you accept insurance?

-As an in-network provider, I have elected to file insurance claims as a service to patients, this is not a substitute for your responsibility to your account balance.
+As an in-network provider, I file insurance claims as a service to patients, this is not a substitute for your responsibility to your account balance.
 I am committed to providing you with the best possible care and to helping you receive your maximum allowable benefits.
 To do so, I need your assistance and your understanding of your insurance benefits.

 Should your plan decline to authorize treatment, your coverage reaches its annual limits, it is terminated for any reason or I am currently out of network with your insurance, you have four options:

 - You may have an appeals process by which you can contest your plans denial of payment or authorization of treatment.